LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

 \subsection{Entrance or Departure of Nodes}

 After introducing our leader selection process, we focus on entrance and departure of nodes.
-When a node intends to join the cloud by switching its resource sharing feature on, it sends a message to the leader of cloud.
-If the size of cloud is equal to $n$, the leader does not accept the inquiry of the entering node.
-The reason is that, according to the proposed SDPC function given in (\ref{equation:xx3}), the SDPC of the leader increases since the total number of clients increases.
-On the other hand, the number of SDs the leader presents (i.e., $M$) and the SD fee is unchanged.
-Thus, adding a new client may result in a negative payoff.
-Therefore, the leader invites an entering node to wait until the next leader selection process.
-At the next leader selection process, all nodes modify the number of participating nodes to $n+1$ and the new node can enter the cloud.
-If the size of cloud is less than $n$ (i.e., some of the participants have left the cloud) and the departed node(s) have not used their SD quotas completely, entrance of the new node can increase the payoff of leader since the leader can present SD for such a node and receive payment in return.
-Therefore, the leader permits the new node to enter the cloud, and informs this node of the SD fee.
+When a node intends to join the MDC by switching its resource sharing feature on, it sends a message to the leader of MDC.
+When the leader receives such a message, it invites the entering node to wait until the next leader selection process.
+At the next leader selection process, all nodes modify the number of participating nodes to $n+1$ and the new node can enter the MDC.

 The departure event may also occur due to a number of reasons such as mobility and battery depletion.
-If the departing node is not the leader, the cloud continues its regular function.
+If the departing node is not the leader, the MDC continues its regular function.
 The leader will remove the name of the departed node from the list of clients.

-In the case of a departing leader, the solution is to start from phase I and perform a leader selection in order to select a new leader for the cloud.
+In the case of a departing leader, the solution is to start from phase I and perform a leader selection in order to select a new leader for the MDC.